metabase/metabase/docs/troubleshooting-guide/loading-from-h2.md

 **How to fix this:** First, make sure to create a copy of the exported H2 database (see [Backing up Metabase Application Data][backup]).

 Next, check that the exported, application database file (the H2 database you exported) is named `metabase.db.mv.db`.
-H2 automatically adds a `.h2.db` or `.mv.db` extension to the database path you specify, so make sure the path to the DB file you pass to the command is exactly `metabase.db.mv.db`
+H2 automatically adds a `.mv.db` extension to the database path you specify, so make sure the path to the DB file you pass to the command does not include the `.mv.db` extension.

 For example, if you've exported an application database, and you want to load the data from that H2 database into a PostgreSQL database using `load-from-h2`, your command will look something like: